zayn-py/passcode_interface/readme.md

-this is an interface for
+this is an interface for a DEVICE LOGIN